skytin1004/edgeai-for-beginners/STUDY_GUIDE.md

 3. **Cross-Platform Deployment**: Deploy the same model on two different platforms (1 hour)
 4. **NPU Optimization**: Test NPU performance with Windows AI Foundry tools (30 minutes)

+## Module 8: Microsoft Foundry Local – Complete Developer Toolkit

+### Key Learning Objectives

+- Install and configure Foundry Local on Windows
+- Run, discover, and manage models locally via the Foundry CLI
+- Integrate with OpenAI-compatible REST and SDK clients
+- Build practical samples: Chainlit chat, agents, and model router
+- Understand hybrid patterns with Azure AI Foundry

+### Study Focus Areas

+- Installation and CLI essentials (model, service, cache)
+- SDK integration (OpenAI-compatible clients and Azure OpenAI)
+- Open WebUI quick validation
+- Agents and function-calling patterns
+- Models-as-tools (router and registry design)

+### Self-Assessment Questions

+1. How do you discover the local endpoint and list available models?
+2. What are the differences between Foundry Local REST and Azure OpenAI usage?
+3. How would you design a simple router to select models as tools?
+4. Which CLI categories are most relevant to day-to-day development?
+5. How do you validate Foundry Local readiness before running apps?

+### Hands-on Exercises

+1. Install/upgrade Foundry Local and run `phi-4-mini` locally (30 minutes)
+2. Call `/v1/models` and run a simple chat via REST (30 minutes)
+3. Launch the Chainlit app sample and chat locally (30 minutes)
+4. Run the multi-agent coordinator and inspect outputs (30 minutes)
+5. Try the models-as-tools router with env-based overrides (30 minutes)

 ## Time Allocation Guide

 To help you make the most of the 20-hour course timeline, here's a suggested breakdown of how to allocate your time: